 - Fresh Basil.
 Basil enhances the pesto flavor and brings a welcome touch of freshness.

-- Toss the onion and tomatoes with pesto, salt, and pepper.
+- Rinse and drain the tomatoes, then toss with the onion, pesto, salt, and pepper.
 Transfer the mixture to a baking sheet.

 - Bake at 400 degrees F for 10 minutes, then stir.
 Bake for 10 more minutes.

-- Season the salmon and spread pesto over the top of each fillet.
+- Season the salmon and spread pesto over the top of each fillet to evenly cover the flesh.

 - Make sure each fillet is fully covered in pesto!